-The Greater Good supports colleagues in making decisions in situations where it may not be clear-or easy.
+The Greater Good supports colleagues in making decisions in situations where it may not be clear - or easy.
 Our colleagues are provided with comprehensive training and communication of The Greater Good, including through our digital hub at integrity.mmc.com.
-In 2020, accompanied by manager-led training and discussions about what it means to live The Greater Good, an updated version of The Greater Good was distributed to colleagues to recertify their commitment to The Greater Good.
+Colleagues can ask questions of our compliance chatbot, consult FAQs and review our video series, Choose Your Path, all in one convenient and easy to remember website.
+We have also deployed a one-click desktop shortcut on every company computer and mobile device to allow colleagues to seamlessly interact with the Code of Conduct.